tsouche/learn-docker/tutorial.md

 The files `docker-compose-part3.yml`, `app.py` and `requirements.txt` will be used now to build a Docker image and corresponding container.
 We see that `pip install -r requirements.txt` installs the Flask and Redis libraries for Python, and the app prints the environment variable `NAME`, as well as the output of a call to `socket.gethostname()`.
 Finally, because Redis isn’t running (as we’ve only installed the Python library, and not Redis itself), we should expect that the attempt to use it here fails and produces the error message.

-> Blockquote

-That’s it!
+> Note: accessing the name of the host when inside a container retrieves the container ID, which is like the process ID for a running executable.

+***That’s it!***
 You don’t need Python or anything in `requirements.txt` on your system, nor does building or running this image install them on your system.
 It doesn’t seem like you’ve really set up an environment with Python and Flask, but you have.

 #### Build the app